mysteryyy/notes/notes.md

 - **Another Trading Course to Check Out**:<https://www.coursera.org/learn/machine-learning-trading-finance>
 - **Constructing trading strategy ensembles by classifying market states**:<https://arxiv.org/abs/2012.03078>
+- **Paper:Quantification of Risk in Norwegian Stocks**:

+  + Used 2 year period of daily returns for calculating parameters of normal inverse gaussian distribution for Norwegian stocks and about 8 years for NYSE stock.

 ## Stuff to Checkout